 Freedom to force the artist’s hand

-Some people have jumped on what I think is an incoherent bandwagon that creates crazy consumer rights.
+what I think is an incoherent bandwagon that creates crazy consumer rights.

-for dislike of flowers or the color pink.
+An uncontroversial wedding cake that the baker could've declined to decorate for dislike of flowers or the color pink. photo by tracyhunter |

 Under federal law, public accommodations are places where consumers go to receive a service.
 Consumers can’t be kept out of or denied services at public accommodations because of their sex or other protected attributes.
 [It's true that under many anti-discrimination laws, sexual orientation is not a protected attribute.
 But it should be.
 It's fair to allow people to go and buy regardless of how they self-identify.]